-Check out this awesome and informative interview I did with Dr Patricia Ogilvie, a dermatologist from Germany on Botox at the Non-Surgical Symposium 2017.
+Check out this awesome and informative interview I did with Dr Patricia Ogilvie, a dermatologist from Germany on Anti-wrinkle injections at the Non-Surgical Symposium 2017.
 Watch the video or read below to find out more.

 Trish: So I’m here today with Dr. Patricia Ogilvie who’s a dermatologist all the way from Germany.
 We’re going to have a bit of a chat about other benefits to when you’re having botulinum toxin as an injectable.
 Thank you so much for taking the time today.

 Dr. Ogilvie: Thank you very much for having me.

 Trish: I know you did a talk yesterday on other benefits of botulinum toxin.
 Because we all think you just have your toxin injected and it’s going to relax the muscles.
 But there is a lot more to it that people don’t even know about…